Aramxv/PHP-CRUD/README.md

 # PHP-CRUD
-Add, Edit, Delete, Read.
-Just a simple CRUD Functions using PHP.
+A simple CRUD App using PHP.